 How Emotional Intelligence Can Improve Your Marketing Efforts

 Emotional intelligence can help your brand gain an understanding target audience on a much deeper level, allowing you to improve your content to create meaningful advertising.
-To develop more of an awareness centred around your customers, you have to ask questions, such as: “what triggers a person to start searching for a service or product?”, “what emotional factors influence their needs?” and “how will your product solve their problem?”
+To develop more of an awareness centred around your customers, you have to ask questions, such as: “What triggers a person to start searching for a service or product?”, “what emotional factors influence their needs?” and “How will your product solve their problem?”

 Once you answer these questions and think from your customer’s perspective, you can develop a marketing strategy that connects with that buyer persona.
 Understanding your customers’ emotional triggers is key to running a successful marketing campaign.
 Improving your EI and understanding the emotions that drive your target audience will help you:

-- Boost brand awareness: The more attention you grab with your content, the more traffic you will drive your website.
+- Boost brand awareness: The more attention you grab with your content, the more traffic you will drive to your website.
 Consumers are inundated with digital advertising daily.
 If something doesn’t stand out to them, they will simply scroll right past without giving it a second thought.
 However, if your content speaks to them on an emotional level, they are more likely to stop and click on your ad.

 - Increase conversions: Not only will emotionally intelligent marketing drive customers to your website, but it will encourage them to follow through and make purchases as well.
 Marketing that resonates with your target audience psychologically builds trust and ensures that loyal customers return again and again.